Outline of Lebanon

 The following outline is provided as an overview of and topical guide to Lebanon:

-Lebanon - sovereign country located along the eastern edge of the Mediterranean Sea in Southwest Asia and the Middle East.
+Lebanon - sovereign country located along the eastern edge of the Mediterranean Sea in West Asia and the Middle East.
 Lebanon, due to its tense sectarian diversity, has a unique political system, known as confessionalism, in which each religious group is allocated a fixed number of seats in parliament.
 The country enjoyed a period of relative calm and prosperity before the devastating Lebanese Civil War from 1975 to 1990.
 In 2005, a wave of demonstrations known as the Cedar Revolution ended the 30-year Syrian occupation of Lebanon.
 By early 2006, a considerable degree of stability had been achieved throughout much of the country and Beirut's reconstruction was almost complete, but a debilitating 2006 war and internal strife caused significant economic damage and loss of life.
 Since 2019, Lebanon has faced a serious financial and economic crisis as well as political instability and social unrest, exacerbated by the 2020 Beirut explosion.